 Born in Helsinki, Finland 1976 | Lives and works in Toledo, Spain

-Riiko Sakkinen is the founder of Turbo Realism, a 21st century art movement that depicts globalized capitalism with mocking verisimilitude.
-He composes drawings, paintings, murals, slideshows, installations and interventions that comment on consumer culture, from fast-food to prostitution, from hypermarkets to drug cartels.
+Riiko Sakkinen is the founder of Turbo Realism, a 21st-century art movement that depicts globalized capitalism with mocking verisimilitude.
+He composes drawings, paintings, murals, slideshows, installations, and interventions that comment on consumer culture, from fast-food to prostitution, from hypermarkets to drug cartels.
 He believes in Pablo Picasso’s dictum, “the art is not made to decorate rooms.
-It is an offensive weapon in the defence against the enemy”.
+It is an offensive weapon in the defense against the enemy”.

 Galerie Forsblom has been representing Riiko Sakkinen since 2015.